hashicorp-forge/terraform-cloud-run-action/README.md

 # terraform-cloud-run-action

+# ⚠️ IMPORTANT

+This repo has been archived.
+New features and bug fixes will be added to [hashicorp-forge/terraform-cloud-action](https://github.com/hashicorp-forge/terraform-cloud-action), which contains several Terraform Cloud actions that are better organized and easier to maintain.

 ## Overview

 A GitHub Action that creates an apply or destroy run in a Terraform Cloud workspace.
 Use this in conjunction with [hashicorp-forge/terraform-cloud-outputs-action](https://github.com/hashicorp-forge/terraform-cloud-outputs-action) to assemble GitHub Action pipelines using infrastructure managed by Terraform Cloud.